-MCG Wealth Management has a set of investment beliefs which help govern the way in which we manage portfolios:
+MCG Wealth Management's investment beliefs help govern the way in which we manage client portfolios.
+These beliefs include:

-- Risk is somewhat more predictable and manageable than return.
+- Risk is more predictable and manageable than return.
 Consequently, risk management should be the key consideration when constructing portfolios

 - Investor's rational decision-making capabilities typically weaken as portfolio losses greater than they expected or can tolerate start to accumulate.
 Consequently, although risk is multidimensional, the primary risk to be considered is material loss of capital.

-- Asset valuations drive expected returns over the long term but far less so over the short-medium term where sentiment can dominate.
+- Asset valuations drive expected returns over the long term, but far less so over the short-medium term where sentiment can dominate.
 Consequently, returns are more predictable over the long term horizons than over the shorter horizons.

-- Some investments have high expected returns especially in the less efficient parts of the capital markets.
+- Single security investments can have very high expected returns, especially in the less efficient parts of the capital markets.
 Capturing them requires a high degree of skill and an acceptance of permanent loss of capital. consequently, investments should primarily be made through specialist investment managers and low cost index funds.